nrenegar/NFL-Draftkings-Example/README.md

 The only data files the example code relies on which are outside the data scraping pieces are the DraftKings lineup input files and contest results/prizes files that are downloadable from the DraftKings website.
 Some other players use scripting here to streamline further, but I haven't included scripts as it violates the TOS.

 I've left out a few key pieces/innovations in case I want to ever revisit, but this is borderline profitable already.
 Think about how to improve the points prediction model with more historical data (e.g., https://github.com/maksimhorowitz/nflscrapR) and more sophisticated machine learning (e.g., DNN) models.
-It's not impossible to get much, much better than public points projection models.
+You can continue to improve versus publicly available points projection models.
 Also think about how to improve the mathematical optimization formulation, both w.r.t. constraints and nonlinear optimization formulations.
-Do both and you will make money.

 Good luck!